-Police Kill Gunman in Fatal San Diego Pool Party Shooting
+Police Kill Suspect in Fatal San Diego Pool Party Shooting

 Police believe that Selis lived in the complex but have not discovered a motive.

-One of the partygoers is believed to live at the same complex, Zimmerman said.
+One of the partygoers is also believed to live at the complex, Zimmerman said.

 Police are investigating.